valenwave/Luminescence/Pages/Research/Software.md

 * Can insert screenshots via the `CTRL+V` shortcut
 * Can use Markdown

+# Dropbox Paper
+## Web App
+Needs further evaluation

+## Mobile App
+* Creating a new to a new document doesn't automatically link and just creates the document with the new title.
+You'll have to still go back and re-link.

+### Upgrade from SimpleNote
+* Whenever I want to have different size headers.
+* Whenever I want to have interlinking notes.

 # MindMeister
 Supports up to 3 mind maps on the free version.
 This is enough for me at the moment.
 I just have the one map to use for planning out team meetings.

+# SimpleNote
+Better to use a collection of Markdown files for organizing linking pages.

 # Wireshark
 ```